How To Market Online To Changing Consumer Behaviour 2017January 16, 2017, Taylor Odgers

 90% of consumers worldwide expect a company to be socially responsible.
 It is becoming increasingly important to consider the triple bottom line in business – People, Planet, Profits.
 Learn more about how to incorporate social responsibility into your business here.

 A study by Google followed 3,000 people’s paths to purchase and found that all 3,000 were completely different.
-Consumers are demanding individual, customized experiences when they connect with brands.
+Consumers are demanding a personalized guest experience when they connect with brands.
 Think about the importance of having a human respond to positive and negative reviews – they’re personalized.
 Or how an ecommerce giant like Amazon personalizes the shopping experience by suggesting more products the user may like based on past and current items in their shopping cart.

 The State of Online Bookings for Tours & Activities